just-buildsystem/justbuild/doc/concepts/alternative-mirrors.md

 As multi-repository specifications are often generated from a description of the local repositories by a chain of `just-import-git` invocations, this tool needs to be able to also insert a `"mirrors"` field for the repository imported.
-Therefore, this tool will be extended by an option `--mirror` where multiple occurrences accumulate to specify additional mirrors for the URL fetched.
+Therefore, this tool was extended by an option `--mirror` where multiple occurrences accumulate to specify additional mirrors for the URL fetched.
 These mirrors, if any, form the `"mirrors"` field of the repository imported; they